Data-driven learning for the Mori-Zwanzig formalism: a generalization of the Koopman learning framework: The Mori--Zwanzig Formalism

 This simple analysis illustrates the essential intuition of the Mori--Zwanzig formalism.
-Because we only choose to describe the evolution of a partial set of observables ($\MM$) of the full dynamics, the impact from other observables in the complement set ($\MMbar$) cannot be directly accessed.
-Instead, we indirectly estimate the effect $L_{\MM\MMbar}\cdot \bfvg\l(t\r)$ from Eq.~\eqref{eq:underResolvedDynamics}, which contains two parts: the impact of the those observables at an earlier time $s$, and the initial conditions of the orthogonal observables.
-The former characterizes the ``echo'' of the set of our observables of interest to itself: at an earlier time $s$, these observables made an impact to the complement set of variables (via the operator $L_{\MMbar\MM}$), and such an impact propagates in the orthogonal space ($\MMbar$) for $t-s$ time via the operator $\exp\l((t-s) L_{\MMbar \MMbar}\r)$ before coming back to affect the observables in $\MM$ at time $t$ via the operator $L_{\MM\MMbar}$.
-The second part is a generic impact from the initial configurations of the orthogonal set of observables, $\bfvg_{\MMbar}(0)$, which have propagated in the space $\MMbar$ until the current time $t$ and affect observables in $\MM$.
-In the end, Eq.~\eqref{eq:pGLE} tells us that the accurate evolutionary equations of the relevant observables $\l\{g_i \r\}_{i=1}^M$ always depend on (1) their instantaneous configuration, (2) their past history, and (3) an external ``driving force'' which depends on the initial configurations in the orthogonal space.
+Because we only resolve a set of observables $\bfvg_\MM(t)$ of the full dynamics, the impact from other observables $\bfvg_\MMbar(t)$ in Eq.~\eqref{eq:fullKoopman} cannot be directly accessed.
+Instead, we indirectly estimate the effect $\bfvL_{\MM\MMbar}\cdot \bfvg\l(t\r)$ from Eq.~\eqref{eq:underResolvedDynamics}, which contains two parts: the impact of resolved observables $\bfvg_\MM(s)$ at an earlier time $s$, and the initial conditions of the orthogonal observables $\bfvg_\MMbar$.
+The former characterizes the ``echo'' of the set of our interested observables to itself: at an earlier time $s$, these observables made an impact to the under-resolved observables $\bfvg_\MMbar$ (via $\bfvL_{\MMbar\MM}$), and such an impact propagates among the under-resolved observables $\bfvg_\MMbar$ for $t-s$ time via $e^{(t-s) \bfvL_{\MMbar \MMbar}}$ before coming back to affect the resolved observables at time $t$ via $L_{\MM\MMbar}$.
+The second part is a generic impact from the initial configuration of the orthogonal set of observables, $\bfvg_{\MMbar}(0)$, which has propagated in the under-resolved observables until the current time $t$ and affects the resolved observables.
+In the end, Eq.~\eqref{eq:pGLE} tells us that the accurate evolutionary equations of $\bfvg_\MM(t)$ always depend on (1) their instantaneous configuration, (2) their past history, and (3) an external ``driving force'' which depends on the initial configurations in the orthogonal space.

-We make a remark that the second and the third term are zero if the dynamics is closed in $\MM$, that is, if we have a complete set of observables to describe the full dynamics.
-The echo and the driven force exist only because we have an incomplete observation of the dynamical system in $\Hil$.
+We make a remark that the second and the third term are zero if the dynamics is closed in $\MM$, that is, $\bfvL_{\MM \MMbar}=0$ which corresponds to the scenario when we have a complete set of observables to describe the full dynamics.
+For example, this would be the $g_e:=\exp(-1/x)$ for the dynamics $\dot{x}=-x^2$.
+The memory and the external driven force exist only because we have an incomplete observable set in $\Hil$.